asuski-dtu/Household_tariff_model/README.md

 - **Sets.csv** - this file includes the sets that are used in the model.
 For now it includes sets T-time, Y-year, S-scenario:
 - **SolarCF.csv** - this file includes the hourly capacity factor of PV array.

-## *ModelDataImport()* function
+### *ModelDataImport()* function
 *ModelDataImport()* function imports data from Data folder.
 In case of the one and more dimentional parameters it saves it as a DataFrames (e.g. PV_CF, El_price).
-In case of scalars, it reads data as dataframes and converts it into the dictionaries (e.g. Network_tariffs PV_par) with `| Dict` operator.
+In case of scalars, it reads data as dataframes and converts it into the dictionaries (e.g. Network_tariffs PV_par) with `|> Dict` operator.
 Sets are saved as a regular arrays.
+All the parameters, after reading from the function are saved as `global`, in order to use them outside of the function without calling them each time.

+### *InitializeModel()* function
+*InitializeModel()* function initializes the model (with symbol *M*) and defines the variables of the model.
+Function returns model object *M* with all variables defined.
+In this function also the solver of the model is defined.

+### *FixingCap()* function
+*FixingCap()* function takes as an input the model object *M*, the type of the household as a string and values of the capacities of respectively PV, battery and EV.
+This function reads parameter *Household_types* and based on the matrix fixes the capacities to the predefined levels (as an input to the function) if element is included in specific household type and to zero otherwise.

+### *CalculatingParameters()* function
+*CalculatingParameters()* function calculates the parameters that are later used in the model.
+This function takes as an input the scalars *SOC_goal* and *EV_cons_one_trip*.
+The former one is a goal of SOC that is set before every EV trip.
+The latter one is a consumption of single EV trip.
+This function calculates and returns four 3-dimentional arrays:
+    - *Demand* is an array containing hourly household demand in every time t, year y and scenario s.
+Currently this is calculated based on single yearly time series from input data and assigned for every year and scenario.
+    - *EV_avail* it is the binary array containing hourly availability of EV in every time t, year y and scenario s.
+Currently this is calculated based on single yearly time series from input data and assigned for every year and scenario.
+    - *EV_demand* it is an array containing hourly consumption of EV in every time t, year y and scenario s.
+It is calculated based on the input scalar and *EV_avail*.
+Practically, the whole trip demand is assigned to the one hour before returning from the trip (retrieving availability).
+    - *EV_SOC_goal* it is an array containing hourly goal of EV in every time t, year y and scenario s.
+It is calculated based on the input scalar and *EV_avail*.
+Goal is set one hour before the start of every trip.

+### *DefineConstraints()* function
+*DefineConstraints()* introduces all the constraints of the model, presented in the mathematical model document.
+As an input this function takes the model object *M* and the type of the objective function to run as a string.
+This function returns model object with defined constraints.
+Currently there are two possible inputs:
+    - *new* - is a objective function with tariff and tax scheme proposed by Fausto et al.
+    - *base* - it is the base case function where traditional tariff is applied.

+### *ExportVariable()* function
+*ExportVariable()* is a auxiliary function that is used to transform the variable object of JuMP after solving to the DataFrame format.
+Currently it is able to handle up to 3-dimentional sets.
+If more dimensions should be handled then another loop should be added to the function following the pattern.

+### *ExportResults()* function
+*ExportResults()* is a function that exports the variables to Excel file.
+As an input this function takes the model object and the name of the file with extension.
+First this file checks whether filename exists in the current folder.
+If yes it removes it and creates new files and then pushes the particular DataFrames to spreadsheets.